-Example: "Speedbird 9056, cleared to Heathrow via Biggin, after departure runway 26L climb straight ahead to I-WW 2.3 DME, then turn right heading 075, climb to altitude 4000 ft, speed 220 knots or less, squawk 4624."
+Example: "Speedbird 9056, cleared to Heathrow via Biggin, after departure runway 08R climb straight ahead to I-GG 5 DME, then turn right heading 090, climb to altitude 6000 ft, squawk 4624."

 Departures positioning to London/Heathrow and RAF Northolt shall be pre-noted to KK FIN by GMP on startup and the delay absorption procedure followed with TC South East, the non-standard clearance shall be passed without requiring additional coordination.
 In the absence of TC South East, with the delay absorption procedure shall be followed with LL INT South.